 NPAQ says hundreds wrongly paid

-The Nurses’ Professional Association of Queensland, which is representing Ms Boisen, said the Queensland Health administration error could affect hundreds of other nurses.
+The Nurses’ Professional Association of Queensland, which is representing Boisen, says the administration error could affect hundreds of nurses.

-“There have been about 30 that we’re aware of and we represent about 10 per cent of nurses in Queensland – but there could be up to 300,” Jack McGuire from the NPAQ said.
+“There have been about 30 that we’re aware of and we represent about 10 per cent of nurses in Queensland – but there could be up to 300.

 “It wasn’t money ending up in your bank account, it was taking a directive by your manager and saying, ‘yes okay I’ll take the leave’, you go and take the leave and then they say, ‘okay, now you owe us the cash’.”